-Regardless of the method used, always be gentle cleaning your diamond ring.
+Regardless of the method used, always bring a gentle touch when cleaning your diamond engagement ring.
 If you’re not careful, you could loosen the diamond or scratch the metal.

-Then, remove the ring and scrub it with a super soft (and clean) toothbrush.
-Rise with warm water, dry, and you’re good to go!
+Remove the ring and scrub it with a super soft (and clean) toothbrush.
+Rinse with warm water, dry, and you’re good to go

-2. Use beer to make your gold shine.
+2. Use beer as a jewelry cleaner to make your gold shine.

 Pour a bit of lager on a soft, clean cloth and gently rub your ring — but not your diamond.
 Then dry the band.

-Hops used in beer brewing contain alpha acids that help to polish dirt and grime off gold.
-Lighter beers contain less hops, so the acidity is just right to polish the metal while protecting your ring.
+Hops used in beer brewing contain alpha acids that help to polish dirt and grime off gold jewelry.
+Lighter beers contain fewer hops, so the acidity is just right to polish the metal while protecting your ring.

-A couple things to note: Don’t use a dark ale, and make sure your jewelry is solid gold or gold plated without gemstones.
+A couple things to note: don’t use a dark beer, and make sure your diamond engagement ring is solid gold or gold-plated without gemstones.

-Simply pour vodka on a clean cloth and wipe your jewelry with it — or set your ring in a shot glass of vodka, take out, and dry.
+Pour vodka on a clean cloth and use it as a jewelry cleaner.
+Wipe your jewelry with it — or set your ring in a shot glass of vodka, take out, and dry.

-4. Use vinegar and tea tree oil for any type of metal.
+4. Apply vinegar and tea tree oil for any type of metal.

-Place your ring in a jar, and pour half a cup of vinegar and a few drops of tea tree oil to the mix — the tea tree oil is a natural disinfectant and anti-fungal.
+Place your ring in a jar.
+Pour in half a cup of vinegar and a few drops of tea tree oil for a DIY jewelry cleaner.
+Tea tree oil is a natural disinfectant, and it’s also antifungal.

-Leave the ring soaking overnight, and in the morning, take the ring out and clean it with a toothbrush that has a little baking soda on it.
+Leave the ring soaking overnight.
+In the morning, take the ring out and clean it with a toothbrush that has a little baking soda on it.
 Wash and rinse with water.

-5. Use lemon juice, water and dry instant milk to clean silver.
+5. Lemon juice, water, and dry instant milk is a great DIY ring cleaner for silver.

-Who knew you could use a banana to clean silver?!
-Blend a banana with water to make a paste.
-Apply the paste on the ring using a toothbrush or a soft cloth.
+Blend a banana with water to make a DIY ring cleaner paste.
+Apply the paste to the ring using a toothbrush or a soft cloth.
 Let the banana paste dry, rinse with water, and pat dry.